Friends taking in the Chianti Classico vineyards, Tuscany

 Shipping from Italy: Most larger wine shops and enoteche in tourist areas offer international shipping, and many wineries ship directly.
 This is the right call for valuable bottles or larger quantities.

-US customs: You get four litres duty free per person ( 5 bottle) to put in the luggage.
-Anything beyond that is technically dutiable, though amounts for personal use are rarely scrutinised.
+US customs: Federal regulations allow one liter of alcohol per person duty free roughly one standard bottle of wine.
+You must be at least 21, and it must be for personal use.
+Beyond that, there’s no hard federal limit for personal use, but additional bottles must be declared and are subject to federal duty of approximately 3% plus excise tax, modest amounts on a few bottles.
 Each US state also has its own laws on receiving wine shipments some states freely accept direct to consumer international shipping, others don’t.
 Worth checking your state’s rules before having a winery ship to your home address.

 For the UK, Australia, and Canada: Generally more straightforward, though import duties apply above your personal allowance.
 A reputable Florentine wine merchant can handle the paperwork.